 The benefits of customization

 Imagine offering ten different people a bucket of building blocks and asking them to assemble a long rectangle.
 It’s pretty much guaranteed that no two will have a similar configuration.
 That’s the beauty and value of modular design.

-Custom locker design systems sound more expensive than turnkey, but that’s not always the case.
+Custom-designed locker systems sound more expensive than turnkey, but that’s not always the case.
 Depending on specific requirements, it’s possible to find a custom system that costs relatively the same per door as many turnkey systems with similar capacity.

 Because they are made to spec, custom systems might take longer to manufacture and deliver, however, the affordability, extensibility and scalability they offer make them well worth any additional wait time.
 Note that sourcing a locker system from a US-based manufacturer can reduce some of that wait with faster shipping.